 - The Roman writer Pliny the Elder wrote, in his Natural History, that elephants cannot stand the presence of mice and rats.
 He is the first known writer to claim such a thing, and likely where the Western variants of the myth had their origin.

-- While elephants don't typically leap onto small objects at the sight of a mouse,note research has provided a possible reason for the elephant's fear of mice: an elephant's eyes are located on its head in approximately the same position as a human's ears — add this to the elephant's large body, (relatively) poor eyesight, and sensitive hearing, and what the elephant sees turns from a small, furry rodent into a small, barely-visible, blurry and mostly-unidentifiable squeaking blob somewhere near its feet.
+- While elephants don't typically leap onto small objects at the sight of a mousenote , research has provided a possible reason for elephants' supposed fear of mice: An elephant's eyes are located on its head in approximately the same position as a human's ears — add this to the elephant's large body, (relatively) poor eyesight, sensitive hearing, and acute sense of smell, and what the elephant sees turns from a small, furry rodent into a small, barely-visible, blurry and mostly-unidentifiable squeaking blob somewhere near its feet.
 It was tested by the Mythbusters.
-Myth Plausible.
+Their verdict: Myth Plausible.
 If a mouse is brought close and shown to an elephant, however, it's generally not alarmed in the slightest, and may even lift the rodent in its trunk for a better view.
-The reality may be that elephants are wary of any small moving critter on the ground, just in case it turns out to be something a lot nastier than a mouse (e.g. a scorpion or coiled-up cobra — neither of which can directly kill an elephant but probably hurt like the dickens and could put an elephant's life at risk indirectly from the injury/pain).
-Zookeepers have for decades also reported that elephants generally show little reaction to rats or mice in their enclosures.
+The reality may be that elephants are wary of any small moving critter on the ground, just in case it turns out to be something a lot nastier than a mouse (e.g. a scorpion or coiled-up cobra — neither of which can directly kill an elephant but probably hurt like crazy and could put an elephant's life at risk indirectly from the injury/pain).
+Zookeepers have also reported for decades that elephants generally show little reaction to rats or mice in their enclosures.

 - There's at least one incident of an elephant and her calf getting spooked by a squirrel.

 - Elephants are actually not scared of mice as they are of bees.
 Whereas an elephant can handle a mouse when the rodent is held up close to it, the very sound of a bee's buzzing will send it fleeing.
-Understandable, as bees can sting the sensitive parts of an elephant, such as the trunk.
+Understandable, as bees can sting the sensitive parts of an elephant, such as in the ears, in the mouth, around the eyes, and in the trunk.
 In fact, farmers are now setting up beehives to scare away elephants that may come to eat their crops.

 - In the Mongol campaigns against the Arab world in the 1200's, Genghis Khan came up against armies that fielded elephants as weapons of war.
 He solved the danger to his armies by countering them with camel cavalry.
 The elephants proved to be so fearful of camels that they broke and ran - causing more damage to their own side in panicked flight than they could have done to the Mongol army.